vinod-amagi/amgdoc/home.md

 title: Introduction
 description: Describes Amagi Media DataBase serving Amagi services - CLOUDPORT, EPG, VoD and Analytics
 published: true
-date: 2021-01-11T16:11:13.831Z
+date: 2021-01-15T10:55:17.047Z
 tags:
 editor: markdown
+dateCreated: 2021-01-14T10:11:45.287Z
 ---

 # *A*magi *M*edia *D*ata*B*ase (AMDB)

 <p align="justify">
-Amagi CLOUDPORT platform enables TV Channels, Broadcasters and Digital TV platforms to run TV Channels on cloud.
-Amagi has been delivering linear channels to an increasing number of MVPD/Streaming TV platforms and traditional Broadcasting networks.
-As these platforms and networks have been increasing, there is a growing demand to provide additional services to deliver EPG and VOD content to these platforms and networks.
-The additional services for VOD delivery and EPG require additional assets (artwork) and metadata for processing and delivering as per various MVPD specifications.
-So there is a need for ingesting a set of contents and metadata that are common to all services, and also a set of contents and metadata that are used by specific services.
-This led to additional efforts for Amagi and our partners to provide all the required content and metadata.
-Amagi's Media DataBase is designed to consolidate the ingest of content and related metadata required for all services - CLOUDPORT, EPG, VOD etc., This service will provide interfaces for content partners to deliver contents and metadata to Amagi Media DataBase.
+Amagi CLOUDPORT platform enables TV Networks and OTT providers to play TV Channels on cloud and deliver to various MVPD/Streaming TV platforms and Broadcasting networks.
+Along with linear channel delivery, EPG and VOD contents are provided to these platforms and networks.
+The VOD and EPG services require assets (artwork) and metadata for processing and delivering as per various MVPD specifications.
+Amagi provides a unified interface to ingest media contents, artwork and metadata that is required for linear TV channels, EPG and VOD deliveries.
+Amagi's Media DataBase is designed to consolidate the ingest of contents, artworks and metadata required for all services - CLOUDPORT, EPG, VOD etc., This service provides various mechanisms for content partners to deliver contents and metadata to Amagi Media DataBase.
 </p>